Moderate Party of Rhode Island: Ethics

-The Moderate Party of Rhode Island supports toughening ethics laws and employment agreements, claiming it makes elected, appointed, and employed state officials far more accountable for their actions.
+The Moderate Party of Rhode Island supported toughening ethics laws and employment agreements, claiming it makes elected, appointed, and employed state officials far more accountable for their actions.

 Environment

-The Moderate Party of Rhode Island supports what they have termed an aggressive program of protection and enhancement in conjunction with encouraging economic growth opportunities.
+The Moderate Party of Rhode Island supported what they have termed an aggressive program of protection and enhancement in conjunction with encouraging economic growth opportunities.

 Social issues

-The Moderate Party, as a whole, takes no official stand on "social issues," and each individual candidate, if elected, would be directed to vote their conscience.
-The focus of the party is the economy, education, ethics, and environment of Rhode Island, which they refer to as "the 4 E's".
+The Moderate Party, as a whole, took no official stand on "social issues," and each individual candidate, if elected, would be directed to vote their conscience.
+The focus of the party was the economy, education, ethics, and environment of Rhode Island, which they referred to as "the 4 E's".